debjitbis08/website/src/content/post/tagless-final/2025-03-10-typed-tagless-final-interpreters-part-1.md

 ### Adding New Syntax - Multiplication

-Now to extend the language using `mul`.
+Now we extend the language using `mul`.

 ```typescript
 interface MulSYM<R> {